billzhonggz/QuantumNotes/Quantum Cryptography/Information Theory.md

 The binary string $s_1$ is said to be a *prefix* of $s_2$ if the $|s_1|$ first bits of $s_2$ are equal to those of $s_1$.
 And if $s1 \not ={s_2}$, we say $s1$ is a *proper prefix* of $s_2$.

 A code is said to be *instantaneous* or *prefix-free* if no codeword is a prefix of another codeword.

+### Huffman coding

+Huffman codes are an example of prefix-free codes.
+See <https://en.wikipedia.org/wiki/Huffman_coding> for details.

+### Arithmetic coding

+Arithmetic coding is an alternative of Huffman coding.
+See <https://en.wikipedia.org/wiki/Arithmetic_coding> for details.